 To maintain profitability, a business owner must harness efficient working capital management strategy.
 Without sufficient working capital, a firm will not only incur losses but also find it challenging to continue its operations without interruptions.
-But how to determine your business's working capital requirement?
+In this article, you will learn how to calculate working capital requirement, and determine working capital needs for business.

 The best way to ascertain that is by understanding your firm’s working capital requirements.